BPHvZ/BPHvZ/README.md

 # Hi there 👋 I'm Bart

-I'm a student and developer.
+I'm a developer.
-I live in the Netherlands, I'm 21 years old and I speak Dutch 🇳🇱 and English (CAE) 🇬🇧
+I live in the Netherlands, I'm 21 years old
-- 🤓 I'm currently busy exploring Flutter, Swift, Angular and Azure!
+- 🤓 I'm currently busy exploring Flutter, Swift, Angular, Azure and Google Cloud!
-- 📚 I'm in my fourth (and last) year of studies towards a bachelors degree in Computer Sciences @ [windesheim]
+- 📚 I have graduated with a bachelors degree in Computer Sciences @ [Windesheim]
-- 🥅 2022 goal: finishing my studies 👨🏼‍🎓
+- 🥅 2022 goal: start working
 - ⚡ Fun facts: I like baking and cooking

 ### Contact me: